-A: Not at all.
-People get the two confused because they are both forms of “Alternative Dispute Resolution.”
-(ADRs basically help keep people out of the courts.)
-However, an arbitration is more like a scaled-down trial.
+A: While both are forms of “Alternative Dispute Resolution,” arbitration is more like a scaled-down trial.
 Both parties plead their case and the outcome is decided by an “expert” who hands down a decision.
-Like a trial, an arbitration leaves no room for a conversation between the parties and usually results in a win/lose outcome.
+Like a trial, an arbitration leaves no room for a conversation between the parties.

-Q: But I really want to win!
-If I mediate, wouldn’t I have to compromise?
+Q: If I mediate, would I have to compromise?

 A: Parties in mediation only make compromises which seem better to both of them than the risks and costs if they don’t come to an agreement.
 The outcome is always voluntary.
-The idea of mediation is to explore whether there is a way for both parties to have a sense of winning what is most important to them – and to do this without the stress and expense of continued conflict or going to trial.
+The idea of mediation is to explore whether there is a way for both parties to gain what is most important to them – and to do this without the stress and expense of continued conflict or going to trial.

 Q: Would a mediator give me advice and make suggestions about what I should do?

 A: Better than that, the mediator will ask powerful questions that help you examine your position and clarify the needs and wants that underlie your position.
 Mediation is based on the understanding that you know better than any expert or advisor what is really important to you.
 The mediator encourages parties to communicate respectfully and to use their own resources to craft a solution.

 Q: What kinds of disputes can be handled through mediation?